LocationJiading, Shanghai, China

 ArchitectTong Ming, Huang Xiaoying

-From the architect.
+Text description provided by the architects.
 A park is under construction within a new town in the Jading District, and it is anticipated that this park will provide a public space for leisure and respite from the high rise and dense new town.
 This development is being constructed rapidly in an empty site that has hardly any context.

 As the whole town is constructed upon tabula rasa, this lack of context has been translated over to our project, a small building within the park.
 The first design intent was ambiguous, as the function of our project was undecided at this point, however, there were three minimum functions of the interior spaces - a teahouse, public restrooms and park management office.